Learn-It-Right-Way/lirw-react-node-mysql-app/README.md

-# react-node-mysql-app
+# lirw-react-node-mysql-app
-Full stack web application using ReactJS, NodeJS and MySQL.
+A fullstack web application using ReatJS, Node ExpressJS with MySQL.